 A new master was produced in 1977 numbered 92-A / 92-B. It generated the following releases:

 1. 1977.
-B/w printed cover, Slipped Disc label with number SX-TT979.
-Other copies with the same insert had a generic yellow label with the indication "Record 1".
+Black-and-white printed cover, Slipped Disc labels with the number SX-TT979.
+Other copies, with the same insert, had a generic yellow label with the indication "Record 1".

 2. 1978.
-New cover, Great Live Concerts label.
-This version was cut from new stampers with the letters GLC written before the number 92.
+New cover, Great Live Concerts labels.
+This version was pressed from new stampers, with the letters GLC written before the number 92.

 INTEREST.
 Only for completists. *